kisslinux/kisslinux.github.io/site/pages/package-system.md

 The `build` file should contain all of the steps necessary to patch, configure, make and install (*`make install` in this context*) the package.

-The script is language agnostic and the only requirement is that it be executable.
+The script is language agnostic and the only requirement is that it must be executable.
 On execution the script will start in the directory of the package's source (*there is no need to change the working directory*).

 The script is also given a single argument (*equivalent to `script arg`*), this argument contains the path where the script should install the compiled files.
 Everything in the path is added to the package tarball and later installed to the system.